Last Updated: January 1, 2023

 - Assignees as part of an acquisition, merger, asset sale, or other transaction where another party assumes control over all or part of our business (“Corporate Transaction”).

 - In addition, our Vendors and other recipients listed in the below table may, subject to contractual restrictions imposed by us and/or legal obligations, also use and disclose your PI for business purposes.
 For example, our Vendors and the other categories listed in the table below may themselves engage Service Providers or subcontractors to enable them to perform services for us or process for our business purposes.

 - providing our products and services, including maintaining and servicing accounts, processing purchases and payments, verifying information, and responding to inquiries;

 - marketing, analytics, and similar functions and services used to communicate with you about our products and services;

 - detecting security incidents and protecting against malicious, deceptive, or illegal activity;

-- troubleshooting our Services to identify and repair issues;
+- troubleshooting our Service to identify and repair issues;

-- internal research and development, including the improvement of our Services;
+- internal research and development, including the improvement of our Service;

 - quality and safety assurance, and improving, upgrading, and enhancing our products and services; and